 9. This photo might be UK in origin due to where it was found in the collection.
 Who is this song and dance lady?

-UPDATE: Could this be one-time UK Eurovision singer Patricia Bredin?
+SOLVED!: UK Eurovision singer Patricia Bredin!

 10. There’s a two-letter code on this photo: “TC.”
 That might be the initials of the woman in the photo or the initials of the film she is appearing in.
 Or it might be neither.